 Q: If my loved one becomes ill—are you still sending residents to the hospital?

-Although, as always our goal is to treat in place.
-If hospitalization is absolutely necessary we will transfer a resident.Close
+Although it is always our goal is to treat in place, if hospitalization is absolutely necessary we will transfer a resident.Close

 Q: Is Artman still allowing admissions?